Bridging has two locations in the Twin Cities.

 Yes, we have fee-based home pick up service!

-Residential donors can schedule a fee-based home pickup in the 7-county metro area.
+Residential donors can schedule a fee-based home pickup in most of the 7-county Twin Cities metro area.
 This year-round service can be scheduled online or with a Bridging representative by calling our main phone, 952.888.1105.
 Appointments are made for 4-hour blocks.
 We generally book 1-2 weeks out.
 Options available for both outside or inside your home.

 Ready to book your appointment online?Schedule now